-The interventions that were put in place, both academic and pastoral, raised the selfesteem of pupils in receipt of Pupil Premium, improving their attendance to 93% (National 88.6%) and improving their personal development outcomes.
+The interventions that were put in place, both academic and pastoral, raised the self-esteem of pupils in receipt of Pupil Premium, improving their attendance to 92.5% at OCJS and 93.75% at WWL (National 91.87%) and improving their personal development outcomes.
+Over 30% of pupils in receipt of PP funding received some targeted, specialised intervention.

-Externally provided programmes

-Please include the names of any non-DfE programmes that you used your pupil premium (or recovery premium) to fund in the previous academic year.
+Externally provided programmes Please include the names of any non-DfE programmes that you used your pupil premium (or recovery premium) to fund in the previous academic year.

 Programme Provider

 Bronze Challenge Award CC1

 Tutor Led Sessions School Staff

+Forest School Grounded Forest/school staff